View our 2019 Technical Program Symposia: Browse by categories and click on the title for session details.

 This symposium will bring together environmental, business, chemistry, and engineering perspectives to connect problems with solutions and commercial implementation thereof.
 While others focus on design and commercialization of biobased and degradable polymers, this symposium will concentrate on the application of chemistry to recover or enable recovery of the material value of plastics at end of first life.

-Therefore, abstracts are welcome on research, development, demonstration, and/or commercialization of green and sustainable chemical technology that respond to big questions like: (1) How can polymers be redesigned to meet the property needs currently served by complex materials in laminate packaging?
+A panel discussion at the end of the session will discuss questions such as: (1) How can polymers be redesigned to meet the property needs currently served by complex materials in laminate packaging?
 (2) What chemical technology can be applied to enhance separation of mixed plastics?
 (3) How can end of first life plastics be sustainably transformed into valuable chemical products?
 (4) What is needed to sustainably depolymerize end of first life plastics to enable reuse as monomers?
 (5) How can conventional polymers be redesigned to facilitate recovery and reuse?
-Accepted presenters will be expected to also participate in panel discussion to create an interactive environment during the session.

 Green Chemistry Increases Access to Drugs to Treat Epidemic Diseases